New research platform for better roads - and more

 May we proudly present: VTI Mobile Research Platform

-VTI Mobile Research Platform, MRP, is one of the world's most advanced measuring vehicles, which will enable safer traffic and more sustainable transport in the future.
-It can also be used for completely different tasks.
+The VTI Mobile Research Platform is one of the world’s most advanced measuring vehicles and aims to make traffic safer and transport more sustainable going forward.
+It can be used for completely different tasks, too.

-The new research platform will primarily be used to examine different road surfaces and can measure everything from millimetre-sized cracks to unevenness spanning several hundred metres.
-The vehicle can also measure noise, temperature, and air pollution around the road surface.
-With the help of a lidar scanner and a 360-degree camera, the surroundings of the road can also be measured and represented in 3D models, so-called digital twins.
+This research platform will primarily be used to examine different road surfaces and can measure anything from millimetre-sized cracks to uneven areas spanning several hundred metres.
+The vehicle is also capable of measuring noise, temperature and air pollution around the road surface.
+The road’s surroundings can also be measured using LiDAR scanners and 360-degree cameras and described in 3D models known as digital twins.

-The measurements are carried out to make future infrastructure and traffic safer and more sustainable.
-Several practical applications are linked to climate change and the risk of extreme weather.
-For example, the research platform can be used to measure subsidence in road surfaces following heavy rainfall.
-It can also be used to create digital models showing flood risks around a road.
+These measurements are taken with a view to making future infrastructure and transport safer and more sustainable.
+A number of practical applications are linked to climate change and the risk of extreme weather events.
+For instance, the research platform can be used to measure road subsidence following heavy downpours.
+It can also be used to create digital models indicating flood risks around roads.

-It will also be possible for other organisations to make use of the equipment, meaning its application won’t be limited to roads, the environment, or traffic.
-One of the first projects, for instance, involves creating a detailed 3D model of a city for simulation, urban planning, and maintenance purposes.
+It will also be possible for other organisations to make use of the equipment, so its use will not be limited to roads, the environment and traffic.
+One of the first projects, for instance, involves building a detailed 3D model of a city that is intended for simulation, urban planning and maintenance purposes.

-‘The system is flexible, and the possibilities are many.
-In essence, only imagination limits what the research platform can be used for,’ says research engineer Thomas Lundberg.
+“The system is flexible and offers lots of possibilities.
+In fact, the sky’s the limit when it comes to determining what the research platform can be used for,” says research engineer Thomas Lundberg.

-‘I feel proud of VTI in its role as a world-leading research institute.
-VTI is important both for Swedish infrastructure and globally.
-It is welcome news that the measurement vehicle, as a research tool, can take in more and more parameters,’ says Andreas Carlson.
+“I am proud of VTI and its role as a world-leading research institute.
+VTI is important both for Swedish infrastructure and on a global level.
+The fact that the measuring car as a research tool can read more and more parameters is a welcome aspect,” says Andreas Carlson.

-VTI’s Director General, Tomas Svensson, emphasises that the road surface measurement vehicle is a prerequisite for the government’s road maintenance initiative.
+Tomas Svensson, Director General of VTI, highlights the fact that the road surface measuring vehicle is needed for the major road maintenance investments announced by the government.

-‘With this investment in modern, high-quality, and flexible measurement equipment, we ensure that the road transport system is maintained and developed based on the best possible knowledge base,’ says Tomas Svensson.
+"This investment in modern, high-quality and flexible measuring equipment allows us to ensure that the road transport system is maintained and developed on the basis of the best knowledge base possible,” says Tomas Svensson, DG of VTI.

 Read more about the new vehicle here: VTI Mobile Research Platform, MRP